Pope Pius IX: Theology

-Pius was adamant about his role as the highest teaching authority in the church, as expressed in the dogma of Papal infallibility defined by the First Vatican Council in 1870.
+Pius was adamant about the pope's role as the highest teaching authority in the church, as expressed in the dogma of Papal infallibility defined by the First Vatican Council in 1870.

 Mariology

 Marian doctrines featured prominently in 19th-century theology, especially the issue of the Immaculate Conception of Mary.
 During his pontificate, petitions increased requesting the dogmatization of the Immaculate Conception.
 In 1848, Pius appointed a theological commission to analyse the possibility for a Marian dogma.
 On 8 December 1854, he promulgated the apostolic constitution Ineffabilis Deus, defining the dogma of the Immaculate Conception of the Blessed Virgin Mary.

 Encyclicals

 Pius issued a record 38 encyclicals.
 They include: